pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab3/README.md

 4. Secrets are no longer exposed in code or responses
 ```

-Bob may run commands, inspect outputs, and make a final correction pass if needed.
+Bob may run commands, create test files, inspect outputs, and make a final correction pass if needed.

 ## 6.2: Review the final state